SlimeVR/SlimeVR-Docs-Site/defines_guide.md

-First you need to change this lines which would select your IMU model, Board and defines if you have second IMU or not (works only for BNO)
+##### First you need to change this lines which would select your IMU model, Board and defines if you have second IMU or not (works only for BNO).

 ```c
 #define IMU IMU_BNO085